darsan-in/Finally.js/README.md

 ### Contributing

-We welcome contributions to Finally!
-If you find a bug or have a feature request, please create an issue or submit a pull request on [GitHub](https://github.com/iamspdarsan/finally).
+We welcome contributions to Finally.js!
+If you find a bug or have a feature request, please create an issue or submit a pull request on [GitHub](https://github.com/iamspdarsan/finally.js).

 ### Contact